How to conquer a difficult task

 What are the roadblocks?

-Start reading through what you’ve written.
-At this point, it really should be becoming clear in your head why you’ve been putting this task in the first place.
-But don’t stop now.
 This is the section where you just start listing out all of your roadblocks, all of the things you’re scared about, all of the things you don’t know (how to do).
-Again, don’t worry so much about how you’re going to solve these problems; instead, focus on the what the actual roadblocks are and list them out.

 What are some possible solutions to each roadblock?